korymath/jann/README.md

 ## Install and configure requirements

-Note: `jann` development is tested on macOS 10.15.4 Catalina.
+Note: `jann` development is tested with Python 3.7 on macOS 10.15.4 Catalina.
 Deployment is tested on Ubuntu.

 To run `jann` on your local system or a server, you will need to perform the following installation steps.